 The three freehold assets – Central Park Mall, DUO Retail and Park Lane – have a combined gross leasable area of 14,600 square metres (157,153 square feet).

 Central Park Mall, which is the largest of the trio, is at the core of the award-winning Central Park complex that occupies the site of a former brewery on Broadway, a regeneration zone approximately ten minutes west of the city’s central business district by car.

-Featuring vertical hanging gardens, the six-storey 2013-vintage property is anchored by a Woolworths supermarket and a cinema complex.
+The six-storey 2013-vintage property is anchored by a Woolworths supermarket and a cinema complex.

-The 1,100 square metre Park Lane shopping centre, which is also part of the Central Park complex, registered 76 percent occupancy last year, and had a book value of A$9 million as of the end of last year, according to Frasers.
+The 1,100 square metre Park Lane shopping centre, which is also part of the Central Park complex, registered 76 percent occupancy last year, and had a book value of S$9 million as of the end of last year, according to Frasers.

 The third asset in the set, the DUO Retail, opened this year, and has been let fully to nine fashion, lifestyle and F&B tenants.

 “Central Park Retail is at the Centrepiece of one of Sydney’s most iconic mixed-use urban regeneration projects of recent times,” said Sam Sproats, CEO of Fortius.

 Sproats added that the asset’s appeal came in part from it being “strategically located in a trade area undergoing rapid gentrification and redevelopment”, which is supported by a “diverse and growing demographic with over 100,000 students in close proximity”.